 For World Prematurity Day we have a special TalkMum Book Club, featuring Mother Ship by Francesca Segal

-Today, 17th November, is World Prematurity Day, a global event to raise awareness of the 15 million babies born early in the around the world, which is 1 in ten births.
+Every year on the 17th November, is World Prematurity Day, a global event to raise awareness of the 15 million babies born early in the around the world, which is 1 in ten births.
 We’re proud to work with baby charity Bliss, which works to help babies and the families of children born too early or sick.
 Find out more about what Bliss is doing for World Prematurity Day and help to support the charity here.

 This month, to mark World Prematurity Day, our TalkMum Book Club is dedicated to a book that details one mother’s experience of premature birth.